nothingelsemetter/plant-species-prediction/README.md

 # :herb: Plant species classification
 This project was created to predict plant species using convolutional neural networks.
-In this paper, I illustrate how the model can be improved (or not) using machine learning techniques.
+In this project, I illustrate how the model can be improved (or not) using machine learning techniques.

 Dataset